jrmsayag/Simple-NN/README.md

 # README #

+A very basic implementation of various machine-learning aglorithms.

+Currently available:
-A very basic (deep) neural networks implementation with multiple activation functions, loss functions, and training algorithms.
+- (Deep) neural networks with multiple activation functions, loss functions, and training algorithms, for supervised learning.
+- Simulation based training of neural network based controllers with a genetic algorithm.
+- Table based (Q) reinforcement learning, with very basic automatic and incremental discretization of the observation space.

 ## Install ##